Avaya-Infinity/omni-sdk-web/README.md

 ## Provision a Web Chat Integration

 Your Account Administrator must first create a Web Chat integration for the Omni SDK using the Avaya Infinity™ admin console.
 An Integration represents the entry point for conversations initiated through your client applications meant for a business function.
 Multiple Integrations can be created in an Avaya Infinity™ Account to represent various business functions.
-Various configurations can be set on each Integration to control the behavior of the conversations initiated through it, like,
+Various configurations can be set on each Integration to control the behavior of the conversations initiated through it, like:

-- routing details for the conversation (workflows and queues)
+- Routing details for the conversation (workflows and queues).
-- attachment types and size limits allowed for the customer to send
+- Attachment types and size limits allowed for the customer to send.
-- the look and feel of the chat widget including the colors and window title text
+- Look and feel of the chat widget including the colors and window title text.
-- the canned messages that the SDK can display to the customer before the customer sends any message.
+- Canned messages that the SDK can display to the customer before the customer sends any message.
-- enable or disable various buttons that appear on the messaging widget
+- Enable or disable various buttons that appear on the chat widget.

 Each Web Chat Integration is identified by a unique `integrationId`.
 Your Account Administrator should be able to provide you with the `integrationId` of the Web Chat Integration created for your client application.